 To grow your business, you have to get new customers or get your paying customers upgrade their subscriptions.
 A recurring billing system that enables you to create, manage and track discounts and promotions for your services can help you get new signups and upgrades, and thus improve your revenues.
 Having an all-in-one system that can help you track the number of discounts redeemed and new signups is important in helping you track the performance of your company and make sense of the user numbers.

 8. Customer messaging for billing and errors handling

 Messaging customers for billing and errors can be challenging when your Web 2.0 apps company gets a sizeable amount of users.
-Billing problems have to be handled securely to ensure confidential customer data does not lands into the wrong hands.
-Your recurring billing system should have in-built capability to identify invalid or errors in user transactions and send a message to the users.
+Billing problems have to be handled securely to ensure confidential customer data does not land into the wrong hands.
+Your recurring billing system should have the in-built capability to identify invalid or errors in user transactions and send a message to the users.